 In the interim before a decision was reached, an independent expert panel was established to issue licenses for prescriptions of medical cannabis as a way for patients in urgent need to legally access the otherwise prohibited medicines.
 Regrettably, this process was not without problems.
 Now, despite the Government’s best efforts to ease their availability, many continue to find the barriers to legally accessing medical cannabis too restrictive, as is the situation faced by my constituents.
 As a result, they have had to take the drastic decision to seek cannabidiol treatment for their son in the Netherlands; the positive effects of which I am told have been striking.

 As the father of two young children, this terribly sad situation resonated deeply with me.
-As such, I persistently pressed the Home Office for as much clarity as possible on when the re-scheduling would come into effect and, more recently, lent my support to the APPG On Medical Cannabis under Prescription’s call for Ministers to address the barriers to accessing medical cannabis that remain despite its re-scheduling.
+As such, I have persistently pressed the Home Office for as much clarity as possible on when the re-scheduling would come into effect and, more recently, lent my support to the APPG On Medical Cannabis under Prescription’s call for Ministers to address the barriers to accessing medical cannabis that remain despite its re-scheduling.

 Today, the End our Pain campaign, which looks to highlight the persisting difficulties around accessing medical cannabis, hosted an event in Parliament that was extremely well-attended and served as an important opportunity for similarly affected families to meet their MPs and share their experiences.